Puerto Rico government transition process

 Puerto Rican law establishes that the committees meet in public hearing whenever in session except when discussing confidential information.

 Background and regulation

 Historically, the transition of government was carried out on the basis of what had been custom and tradition without any formal regulation.
 This resulted in grants of contracts and auctions during the transition period, thus compromising the budget of the upcoming government.

-Law No. 197 of 2002, declared by the 14th Legislative Assembly of Puerto Rico, thereafter established and regulated the transitioning process, and set forth the tasks and obligations to be performed by the different government agencies.
+Law No. 197 of 2002 declared by the 14th Legislative Assembly of Puerto Rico, thereafter established and regulated the transitioning process, and set forth the tasks and obligations to be performed by the different government agencies.
 The law also established that the process must begin four working days after the general election, and conclude by or before December 31.
 It also established which government officers shall be part of the Outgoing Committee on Government Transition.
 The law also empowered the governor-elect to file a mandamus in the Supreme Court of Puerto Rico shall the incumbent government refuse to comply with the law.

-Regulation of the Puerto Rico government transition process

-The formal regulation governing the government transition process in Puerto Rico is outlined in Law No. 197 of 2002, enacted by the 14th Legislative Assembly of Puerto Rico.
-This legislation was a response to the historical lack of formal procedures, which led to issues such as the granting of contracts and auctions during transition periods, adversely affecting the budget of the incoming government.